ragtam/ng_Poland/ngPoland/README.md

 task que needs to finish once we can start doing anything else.
 Once its done, its gone, and new one gets created.
 Once task queue is started, we can`t add anything to that

-## if you set 0 on set timeout, it sets to 4ms
+**if you set 0 on set timeout, it sets to 4ms**

-# Santosh Yadav - Performance Optimization for Angular Apps
+# Santosh Yadav | Performance Optimization for Angular Apps

 use track by, apart from performance improvements, it`ll prevent rerender, if list is unchanged